drhayes/drhayes.io/src/notes/words.md

 __sonder__
 The realization that each random passerby is living a life as vivid and complex as your own.

+__torschlusspanik__
+The fear that time is running out to act, often regarding a life goal or opportunity.

 __vellichor__
 The strange wistfulness of used book stores.